Frequently Asked Questions

 Unlike copyediting, developmental editing focuses on big picture issues in texts.
 As I read your work, I think about the overall argument, organization, structure, and engagement with texts.
 Developmental editing helps ensure that your book becomes the best book it can possibly be.

 It depends on the size of the project.
 Full manuscript reviews generally take a month to six weeks, while shorter projects can be completed more quickly.
 It also depends upon how busy I am so if you have a project in mind, I encourage you to reach out so that I can get it on my calendar.
-I’m currently booking out two to four months.
+I’m currently booking out two to six months (though sometimes I can fit shorter projects in more quickly).

 I’m a student.
 Would you work with me?